Kaimātai Ororongo/Kaimātau Ororongo

-Pay for audiologists depends on their experience and where they work.
+Pay for audiologists varies depending on experience and where they work.

-Pay for audiometrists depends on their experience and where they work.
+Pay for audiometrists varies depending on experience and where they work.

 What you will do